VictorCorne/VictorCorne.github.io/all_projects.md

 layout: post
 ---

-> This page (and all pages it links to) are under construction (WIP)

-On this page, some projects that I completed, sorted on size.

-Most of those projects stem from the courses I've taken, which very closely fit my interests.
+> On this page, some projects that I completed, sorted on size.
+Most of them stem from the courses I've taken, which very closely fit my interests.

 # Large Projects
 The following are all projects with a greater scope where I learnt a lot from them.
 Most of them took multiple months to complete.